Amelia Reiser

 class and has always been there for her through her academic years.

-serving for many humanitarian projects in her homeland and in the EU.
+spent years on humanitarian projects in her homeland and in the EU.

-Realizing her love of helping people could be channeled through yoga,,
+Realizing her love of helping people could be channeled through yoga,

 Jennifer Frisco-Bartl

-I found yoga more than 20 years ago when I wandered into a lunchtime class, and it has shaped how I see people and possibility ever since.
+I found yoga more than 20 years ago when I wandered into a lunchtime class, and it has shaped how I see people and possibilities ever since.
 Over the years, my practice has become less about perfect poses and more about connection, resilience, and learning to breathe when life feels heavy.

 Today, I have the privilege of sharing yoga with adolescents in juvenile detention—young people whose strength and courage inspire me every single day.
 My approach is about creating a safe space where they can move, rest, and remember their own power.
 Together we explore ways to release stress, build resilience, and discover moments of calm, even in hard places.